 George and his wife, Ann, were newlyweds when they began the three-month field season on this narrow strip of beach surrounded by cliffs.
 The site at Cape Gelidonya was the first ancient wreck excavated in its entirety on the seabed and the first shipwreck excavation directed and published by a diving archaeologist.
 At the end of the excavation, with permission from the Turkish government, George started a museum of underwater archaeology in the Bodrum castle.

-George and Ann formed the American Institute of Nautical Archaeology in 1972, which later dropped the “American” to reflect its international staff and board of directors, becoming simply INA.
-INA quickly expanded its research to four continents, and in 1976 affiliated with Texas A&M University, where George headed the graduate program in nautical archaeology until 1993.
+George and Ann formed the American Institute of Nautical Archaeology in 1972, which later dropped the “American” to reflect its international staff and board of directors, becoming simply the Institute of Nautical Archaeology (INA).
+INA quickly expanded its research to four continents and in 1976 affiliated with Texas A&M University, where George headed the graduate program in nautical archaeology until 1993.
 George devoted his career to the development of new techniques for underwater research while excavating shipwrecks around the world, becoming known as the “father of underwater archaeology.”